 Issue: How to fix IRQL_GT_ZERO_AT_SYSTEM_SERVICE error notification on Windows 10?

+Hey.
 My computer has crashed to IRQL_GT_ZERO_AT_SYSTEM_SERVICE error page 4 times already and it has only been a week since I’ve installed the latest Windows update.
 I can’t find any pattern to explain what could be causing this issue, not to mention fixing it.
-I hope you can help me fix this issue.
+I hope you can help me fix this issue?

-For instance, Anniversary Update which was followed by a bunch of smaller cumulative updates, still receives hundreds of tech support inquiries and, unfortunately, this might continue up until next major upgrades which are already planned for March, next year.
+For instance, Anniversary Updates get often followed by a bunch of smaller cumulative updates and receive hundreds of tech support inquiries.
+Unfortunately, these issues might continue up until the major upgrades and fixes.
 Thus, we have prepared this concise guide to fix or at least bypass the IRQL_GT_ZERO_AT_SYSTEM_SERVICE issue to be able to use your computer interrupted by unexpected system crashes.

 If this error is not fixed and perpetuates to occur, it may have some negative impact on the computer’s performance and health.
 Besides, BSoD errors are known as instigators of data loss and system instabilities.
 System instability is directly associated with the system’s vulnerability to other malfunctions and cyber threats so, surprising as it sounds, IRQL_GT_ZERO_AT_SYSTEM_SERVICE errors may become a gateway for various malware, viruses, and worms.
 To shut down these risks, we have prepared a few fix solutions which you will find below.

-How to fix IRQL_GT_ZERO_AT_SYSTEM_SERVICE error notification on Windows 10?
+How to fix IRQL_GT_ZERO_AT_SYSTEM_SERVICE error notification on Windows 10

 When updating your software, you should not forget to go through the list of installed drivers and make sure they are all compatible with the related hardware and are not outdated.
 If you notice warning notifications next to any of the drivers, investigate it immediately and take action accordingly.
 When your system is well balanced and running smoothly, you should not see IRQL_GT_ZERO_AT_SYSTEM_SERVICE errors anymore.